 While it’s essential to choose a service that you enjoy doing, it would also be beneficial to look at services that pay well and are high in demand.

-Even if you already know what type of contracting service you’re going to build your business around, do market research of local competitors to get an idea of what’s out there and what the size of the market is.
+Even if you already know what type of contracting service you’re going to build your business around, do market research of industry rates and local competitors to get an idea of what’s out there and what the size of the market is.